 Many people who have had suicidal thoughts say they were so overwhelmed by negative feelings they felt they had no other option.
-However, with support and treatment they were able to allow the negative feelings to pass.
+However, with support and treatment, they were able to allow negative feelings to pass.

 Many people who self-harm don't want to kill themselves.
 Self-harming can be a kind of "survival strategy", providing a person with a way of coping with overwhelming emotions.

 However, self-harming is usually a sign that a person needs immediate help and support.

 Self-harm might follow a course similar to that of alcohol or drug reliability, complete with secret stashes and rituals.
 The behaviour may also follow a cycle: For example, a person may feel anxiety, then impulse, resistance, tension, and release, which may be followed by shame, and then anxiety once again.
 He or she may feel that cutting, burning, or other acts involving physical pain are the only way to relieve these feelings.